rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 func Do(c *config){}
 ```

-The API consumers will now use `NewConfig` to configure the `Do` function as follows:
+The API consumers will now use `NewConfig` to produce a configuration and then pass the
+struct instance to the `Do` function as follows:

 ```go
 package main